 Milking happens in the parlor, where ten goats come up at a time to be milked while enjoying their sweet pellet feed.
 We milk eighty goats twice a day.

 Sustainable farming practices are at the top of our priority list when making any decision on our farm.
 We compost our bedpack manure and apply to our fields, thereby completing the nutrient cycle from grass to goat and back to grass.
 We allow our goats to graze and forage throughout most of the year, which is healthy for them, the consumer as well as the environment.
 In 2008 we built an underground aging facility, or "cave".
 Storing cheese underground is beneficial as it is naturally cool and moist, conditions that the cheese likes, and being underground it takes less energy to keep the temperature and humidity at desirable levels.
 We have partnered with our friends at Efficiency Vermont on several projects over the years, from a variable-speed efficient milking machine, to more efficient cooling compressors, to newer flourescent light bulbs, all in an effort to lower our impact on our environment.
 At the heart of our operation is our clean-burning EPA-Approved bio-mass furnace.
-We heat our home, cheesehouse and barn, as well as all of our hot water with the corn grown on local Boivin Brother Farm in Addison, Vermont.
-The only thing that comes out of our furnace stack is an occasional waft of popcorn-smell!
+We heat our home, cheesehouse and barn, as well as all of the hot water used in our cheese plant, with locally-produced wood pellets!